meta-llama/llama-recipes/end-to-end-use-cases/benchmarks/llm_eval_harness/meta_eval/README.md

 - **Tasks for 3.2 pretrained models**: MMLU
 - **Tasks for 3.2 instruct models**: MMLU, GPQA

-These tasks are common evalutions, many of which overlap with the Hugging Face [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard)
+These tasks are common evaluations, many of which overlap with the Hugging Face [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard)

 Here, we aim to get the benchmark numbers on the aforementioned tasks using Hugging Face [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard).
 Please follow the instructions below to make necessary modifications to use our eval prompts and get more eval metrics.